 ANSYS is a general purpose finite element program.
 Many different types of problems may be analyzed using the code.
-Some examples would include structural, thermal, magnetic field, electric field, coupled field and fluids analyses.
+Examples include structural, thermal, magnetic field, electric field, coupled field and fluids analyses.

 ANSYS is also a self contained program in that the Pre-processor (model definition), Processor (solver) and Post-processor (output) are all integrated into a single code.
 All of these components may be accessed either through a graphical user interface (GUI) or through execution commands.